barumau/PanGlobish/english/102_ortografie.md

 # Spelling and pronunciation

-Dunish is fully phonetic in two directions:
+Dunish is phonetic in two directions:

-1. When you hear a word, you can always spell it.
+1. When you read a word, you can always pronounce it.
-2. When you read a word, you can always pronounce it.
+2. When you hear a word, you can normally spell it.
+   (Foreign names can be an exception.)

 ## Basic Latin Alphabet